orxshi/tailor/docs/test_cases.rst

 The code works even when CFL is greater than 10 however, residuals do not converge below 1e-2 in that case.

-Figure below shows convergence history.
-Figure below shows pressure coefficients at the airfoil surface.
+Figures below show the mesh for the airfoil.

 .. image:: ../images/transonic-airfoil-mesh-far.png
   :width: 200